Does this test have other names?

 This blood test looks at how well your body's makes insulin.
 It's used to help diagnose blood sugar disorders.

 Your body needs the hormone insulin to move sugar through your bloodstream to your cells for energy.
-A healthy pancreas produces equal amounts of insulin and the protein C-peptide, so by measuring your C-peptide, your health care provider can also find out a lot about your insulin level.
+A healthy pancreas makes equal amounts of insulin and the protein C-peptide.
+So by measuring your C-peptide, your health care provider can also find out a lot about your insulin level.

 Why do I need this test?

 Measuring C-peptide can show whether you have type 1 or type 2 diabetes.
-In type 1 diabetes, your body doesn't produce any insulin.
-In type 2 diabetes, either your body doesn't produce enough insulin or your cells ignore it.
+In type 1 diabetes, your body doesn't make any insulin.
+In type 2 diabetes, either your body doesn't make enough insulin or your cells ignore it.

 If you have diabetes, the C-peptide test can show how well your treatment is working.